-Proposed local basement construction at the rear of an existing five story house.
+Proposed local lower ground level construction at the rear of an existing five story house.

 INTRODUCTION

 5 Cleve Road, London NW6 3RN is an existing detached five story Victorian house, including a lower ground floor and accommodation in the loft space.